 Fouad stood, nodded to Steele and to Laura, and then accompanied Fred out of the office.

-When they were finally alone, Laura and Steele sat down next to each other, half facing one another, and sipped their brandies.
-Laura ran her hand through Remington's hair, then leaned forward and kissed him.
+When they were finally alone, Laura and Remington sat down next to each other, half facing one another, and sipped their brandies.
+Laura ran her hand through Remington's hair, then leaned forward and kissed him – she caught a hint of the cognac on his lips.
 "All in all, an excellent result, Mr Steele," she said.

 "Forty thousand dollars…not too shabby, as we used to say in London argot, Mrs Steele."